 Before you read on, let’s just refresh the meaning of a few concepts mentioned on the next pages:

-.
+- Short for TYPO3 Core Engine.
 Also referred to as “DataHandler”.

 The corresponding class